stevenktruong/math-website/data/classes/22s.33a.2/index.md

 I'm usually quick to respond to e-mails, so if you don't get a reply by the end of the day, feel free to send another one.
 Also, please address me as Steven.

-**If you want to ask anything about grades or extensions, please e-mail Professor Rose instead.**
+**If you want to ask anything relating to grades or extensions, please e-mail Professor Rose instead.**

 ## Announcements